suyanlong/docker-build/README.md

-# dotos-run
+# dotos-build
-docker run for dotos
+docker build for application